11 soufflé recipes

-Baking your own light-as-air soufflés is not as daunting a challenge as you might think, follow our step-by-step guides for flavours from chocolate to cheese
+Baking your own light-as-air soufflés is not as daunting a challenge as you might think, follow our step-by-step guides for flavours from chocolate and pistachio to cheese

 Making your own soufflés from scratch might seem a bit daunting but if you follow this detailed recipe carefully, yours will be perfect.
 The rich prune and Armagnac soufflé is served with a boozy Armagnac custard.